nexquery/samp-textdraw-streamer/README.md

 The plugin now supports [open.mp](https://github.com/openmultiplayer/open.mp/releases) versions.

 ## Arrangements
 You will need to change some natives as the plugin has undergone radical changes.
 If you haven't used these natives before, it should work fine when you install the plugin normally.
-Also add format support for all texts.

 ## The Most Important Part
 Always add the textdraw-streamer library to the bottom of the available libraries.